by Dulles Moms | August 31, 2017 10:00 am

 Expressive & Receptive Language

 According to the National Institute on Deafness and Other Communication Disorders, between 6 and 8 million people in the United States have some form of language impairment.
-This number includes adults and adolescents with acquired injuries from stoke or head injuries.
+This number includes adults and adolescents with acquired injuries from stroke or head injuries.
 A speech pathologist may work with your child (or an adult) on difficulties with following directions, understanding concepts, expanding vocabulary, appropriate grammar usage, comprehension, and language sequencing.

 Auditory processing refers to how the central nervous system uses auditory information.
 This may manifest itself by someone having difficulty understanding speech in noisy environments, following directions, or continuously asking for repetition.
 An audiologist must do the assessment and make an auditory processing diagnosis.
 However, a speech pathologist may be on the diagnosing team and is also able to treat an auditory processing disorder once the diagnosis is given.